About the Event

 Feedback on Submissions

-Business Plan Overview
+Business Model Canvas Overview

-Guidelines for Writing the Business Plan
+Guidelines for Writing the Business Model Canvas

-• Plans must be in writing and is limited to 20 pages of text (typed double-spaced, 12 point font, 1” margins on all sides, and paginated) and a maximum of 10 pages for appendices.
+• Plans must be in writing and are limited to 20 pages of text (typed double-spaced, 12 point font, 1” margins on all sides, and paginated) and a maximum of 10 pages for appendices.

 • The written Business Plan must be submitted electronically at bizdean@nmu.edu